Canha homers as Athletics beat Angels 3-0 for winning series

 TRAINER’S ROOM

-Angels: Manager Joe Maddon gave 3B Anthony Rendon one more day to rest his oblique injury because “it just seems the right thing to do everybody included was to wait till tomorrow to make that decision, yay or nay.”
+Angels: Maddon gave 3B Anthony Rendon one more day to rest his oblique injury.
 Rendon could make his Angels debut as soon as Tuesday in the home opener or at least by Wednesday.
 “He’s trending properly and he should be ready to play relatively soon,” Maddon said.

 ROSTER MOVE